squideyes/RapiBarFetch/README.md

-**BARFETCH** downloads historical minute and second bars via Rithmic's R|API+, and then it processes those bars into daily bar files; in a variety of formats.
+**RAPIBARFETCH** downloads historical minute and second bars via Rithmic's R|API+, and then it processes those bars into daily bar files; in a variety of formats.

-It should be noted from the onset that the codebase lacks both unit and production tests, and as such, **BARFETCH SHOULD NOT BE USED IN PRODUCTION**!!!
+It should be noted from the onset that the codebase lacks both unit and production tests, and as such, **RAPIBARFETCH SHOULD NOT BE USED IN PRODUCTION**!!!

-A key motivation behind the creation of BARFETCH was the fact that Rithmic's own demo was fairly long in the tooth (it was  written for Visual Studio 2010!)
+A key motivation behind the creation of RAPIBARFETCH was the fact that Rithmic's own demo was fairly long in the tooth (it was  written for Visual Studio 2010!)

-As a contrast, BARFETCH is a high-quality modern example of how to work with R|API+ using C# 11 and .NET 7.0.
+As a contrast, RAPIBARFETCH is a high-quality modern example of how to work with R|API+ using C# 11 and .NET 7.0.
 It does leverage the (.NET Framework 3.5-based) rapiplus.dll, but the "old" assembly appears to work just fine in a modern context; including cloud-based ASP.NET core applications.

-Before running BARFETCH, you'll need to set your R\|API+ Username & Password via a pair of Environment Variables (**EV**).
+Before running RAPIBARFETCH, you'll need to set your R\|API+ Username & Password via a pair of Environment Variables (**EV**).
 A number of set-and-forget values may also be specified in appsettings.json (**AS**).
 Environment Variable names may be (optionally) prefixed by "RapiBarFetch__".

 |Setting|Via|Notes|
 |---|---|---|